 Memorials or plaques honoring deceased students are generally not allowed in or on the school grounds.
 Dedications to students will not be allowed.

 Scholarships in the deceased person’s name will not be set up by the school.
 Scholarships set up by outside organizations or individuals will be allowed.

+Opting Out of Assessments

+The Board of Education has adopted a policy on approval and denial of state and federal assessment opt-out requests, which is based on requirements in law.
+The policy can be requested by contacting the Superintendent of Schools at [or can be viewed online by visiting: {hyperlink}].

 Parental Involvement